 Psychological Benefits of Saving

 When your finances are in order, it feels like a huge weight is lifted.
 You rest easier knowing there’s cash set aside for unexpected expenses.
-Plus, making smart choices—like brewing your own coffee instead of hitting the pricey café—gives you a sense of pride and security that fits perfectly with frugal living at 60.
+Plus, making smart choices—like brewing your own coffee instead of hitting the pricey café—gives you a sense of pride and security that fits perfectly with living frugally after 60.

 Maintaining Quality of Life